mandeep/tiqr/README.md

 ![Flare](header.png)
 =============================
-TIQR (pronounced ticker) stands for TIQR is a queue for renders.
+TIQR (pronounced ticker) stands for TIQR Is a Queue for Renders.